Regulus343/SolidSite/README.md

 	Site::title();

-This will return the `title` config item or the `name` config item (the name of your website) if a title is not set.
+This will return the `title` config item along with the `name` config item (the name of your website) or just the `name` config item if a title is not set.

 **Getting the heading title:**